-Students are asked to enter and leave in silence.
+Students are asked to enter and leave in silence by filing down through the exam hall in an orderly line.
 This avoids disturbance to students still working and helps maintain a calm atmosphere.

 Students who try to communicate with other students inside the exam room, or who create a disturbance in the exam room, will be asked to leave, and the circumstances will be reported to the examination board.
+This includes communication on entering and leaving the room.
 This may result in the student being disqualified from that subject and therefore not receiving a grade for that subject.